Boniich/Boniich/README.md

 My name is Ezequiel, but my friends tell-me Bonich.
 I'm from Argentina.

-⚡️ Game Developer (Unity) and Front End Developer.
+⚡️ For now, i am just a Php (Laravel) and C++ developer.
-💪 I'm currently focusing on Game Development with unity.
+💪 I'm currently focusing on Web Development and Game Development.
 📖 I'am on a continue process of creating personal projects, this allows me keep learning and getting better my skills.
 💻 You can see all my projects in www.boniich.com